YOUR COUNTRY NEEDS YOU

 You can attach utility bills, you can find out how energy-efficient the property is, see how it's performing, you can have a look at when planning permission was granted, where the building regulations were approved for any works etc.

 Gas Safe engineers can attach details of when the last boiler service was undertaken, electricians who have undertaken work can attach documentation to the same reference number.

 Past insurance claims and any mortgage details can be attached as well.

 There's an awful lot of data which you can attach to this unique ref. number and you can start to gather the information together into a log book, like the one you’re provided with when you buy a car.

-If the vendors get a survey undertaken and all of the documentation is available in a centralized place, then buyers can start to buy with confidence, and sellers will be committed sellers because they have had to go through a process to bring their property to the market.
+If the vendors get a survey undertaken and all of the documentation is available in a centralised place, then buyers can start to buy with confidence, and sellers will be committed sellers because they have had to go through a process to bring their property to the market.

 In Scotland this already happens and it works really really well, amazingly well in fact and I really think that we should look at bringing the same system to the whole of the UK.

-Within the RICS, I sit on the residential survey and valuation working group, so I want to be at the forefront of this with the RSS.
+Within the RICS, I sit on the residential survey and valuation working group, so I want to be at the forefront of this with the RSS (Royal Statistical Society).
 I want us to help the government to create a process which makes it easy for people to buy property.
 A less stressful process, making data more available, allowing people to buy with confidence, in turn creating an easier experience for all involved.
 Hopefully, by moving away from pen and paper and sending documents in the post, by using the latest technology and having an online service, transactions will be speedier and everything will run more smoothly.

 There's a new questionnaire which has been raised for when you're buying a flat, again the management companies have to provide information, this all takes time.
 This documentation should just be locked in a central system, so we should know how long is left on the lease, how much the service charges were last year, whether there are any scheduled works etc.